Evidence Level

 22 treatment-resistant schizophrenia patients.
 Crossover.

 High-dose glycine reduced negative symptoms (avolition, blunted affect) vs placebo.
 Mechanism: NMDA glycine modulatory site agonism.
-CRITICAL CONTEXT: this finding has been replicated with mixed results; large definitive Phase 3 trials of glycinergic agents (sarcosine, glycine) for schizophrenia have been less impressive.
+Critical context: this finding has been replicated with mixed results; large definitive Phase 3 trials of glycinergic agents (sarcosine, glycine) for schizophrenia have been less impressive.
 CATIE-style trials of D-cycloserine (related mechanism) were negative.
 Modern schizophrenia treatment has not adopted high-dose glycine.
 Doses required are very large (30-60 g/day) — challenging for compliance.

 6